dayadam/news-scraper/README.md

 ## Organization of the Application

 The application uses Bootstrap for the user interface.
-When a user submits a purchase quantity of an item, an AJAX request is made to the server API which updated the MySQL database uses Sequelize as an ORM.
-Node and express comprise the backend.
+Immediately upon launch, the application uses axios and cheerio to scrape the headlines, hyperlinks, and snippets (if available) from [Hypepotamus](https://hypepotamus.com/).
+The application then checks each of these against the database to see if they have been previously saved, and if so, display the previously saved version with any available comments.
+If the article has not been previously saved, the application will display the new article to the user.
+Views are server-side rendered with the help of handlebars.
+Express handles routing and mongoose models the data as an ODM for MongoDB.

 ## Getting Started